pyrsmk/run/README.md

 end
 ```

+Of course, you can also use Bundler to install gems in your project and import them in your Runfile!

 ### Requiring remote files

 If needed, you can require remote Ruby files with `require_remote`.
-Be careful, this file will be cached indefinitely.
+Be careful as this file will be cached indefinitely.
 If you want to re-download it, we advise you to append a version number to it.

-This is for performance considerations and to avoid impacting codebases with an updated remote file with breaking changes or bugs.
+> Remote files are cached for performance considerations and to avoid impacting codebases with breaking changes or bugs.

 ```rb
 require_remote "https://raw.githubusercontent.com/some_user/some_repo/master/src/some_file.rb"